-Frederick Winslow Taylor in his 1911 publication, ‘Principles of Scientific Management’ introduced the concept of standardisation.
+Frederick Winslow Taylor in his 1911 publication, ‘Principles of Scientific Management’ introduced the concept of standardization.
 He opined that superior methods should replace existing ones.
-Besides this, the new method should be the standard for the whole organisation.
+Besides this, the new method should be the standard for the whole organization.
 Taylor’s ideas birthed the beginning of process improvement.

 History of Lean: 21st century